exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/instructions.md

 Elyse wants to move the top and bottom cards of the deck into the middle, in reverse order.

+You can assume that the deck has an even number of cards.

 ```javascript
 const deck = [1, 2, 3, 5, 6, 10];
 sandwichTrick(deck);